 What happens now?

 Setting aside S.B.
 8 for a minute, the Supreme Court already plans to rule on a Mississippi law that would ban abortion at 15 weeks, well before the 23 to 24 benchmark laid out in Roe.
-In the event that the Court overturns Roe, Texas is among the states with a “trigger law” already on the books, which would immediately outlaw abortion across the state as soon as the bench hands down its decision.
+In the event the Court overturns or narrows Roe, Texas is among the states with a “trigger law” already on the books, which would immediately outlaw abortion across the state as soon as the bench hands down its decision.
 SCOTUS, which currently has a 6-3 conservative majority, is expected to issue its ruling sometime next summer.
 Hearing oral arguments in the Mississippi case this month, the Republican justices — particularly Trump appointees Amy Coney Barrett and Brett Kavanaugh — appeared sympathetic to the state, whose attorneys leaned heavily on misinformation.

 On October 6, U.S. District Judge Robert Pitman granted that request, ruling that “this Court will not sanction one more day of this offensive deprivation of such an important right.”
 But as NPR notes, Pitman’s decision does not eliminate the threat of lawsuits as judicial ping-pong continues in this case: The Texas attorney general immediately filed a notice of appeal, allowing the (again, very conservative) Fifth Circuit to quickly reinstate the ban — first in a temporary stay, then in a two-to-one order issued October 15.
-Now, the Supreme Court will hear oral arguments in the case on November 1, and on October 22, declined to suspend the law in the interim.
-That decision sparked criticism from associate Justice Sonia Sotomayor, who wrote in her dissent: “For the second time, the court is presented with an application to enjoin a statute enacted in open disregard of the constitutional rights of women seeking abortion care in Texas.
+The Supreme Court heard oral arguments in the case on November 1, after declining on October 22 to suspend the law in the interim.
+That decision sparked criticism from Associate Justice Sonia Sotomayor, who wrote in her dissent: “For the second time, the court is presented with an application to enjoin a statute enacted in open disregard of the constitutional rights of women seeking abortion care in Texas.
 For the second time, the court declines to act immediately to protect these women from grave and irreparable harm.”

 This article has been updated.